Learning from Lived Experience Leaders Workshop - Day 2:

 Bonnie advocates for Australian legislative and human rights reform through writing submissions to government, participating on expert advisory groups for government and NGOs work on intersex issues.
 Bonnie is also an early career academic, PhD candidate at the University of Southern Queensland and intersex educator, developing affirmative practice resources and regularly providing sector-specific training through the YellowTick initiative.

-Lee Taube uses they/them pronouns, is a Registered Psychologist, the Founder of the multidisciplinary health service called Trans Space, and has a university debt from acquiring the following credentials: DipLibArts, BA(Psych), GradDipPsych, MProfPsych.
+Lee Taube (they/them) is a Registered Psychologist, the Founder of the multidisciplinary health service called Trans Space, and has a university debt from acquiring the following credentials: DipLibArts, BA(Psych), GradDipPsych, MProfPsych.

 Professional Bio